Redcliffe Town Council Chambers

-Redcliffe Town Council Chambers is a heritage-listed town hall at 185 Redcliffe Parade, Redcliffe, Moreton Bay Region, Queensland, Australia.
+Redcliffe Town Council Chambers is a heritage-listed town hall at 185 Redcliffe Parade, Redcliffe, City of Moreton Bay, Queensland, Australia.
 It was designed by Sidney William Prior and built from 1940 to 1941 by Carl Gustav Thiedeke.
 It is also known as the Redcliffe Shire Hall and the Redcliffe Community Health Centre.
 It was added to the Queensland Heritage Register on 13 January 1995.

 History

-The former Redcliffe Town Council Chambers was built as the Redcliffe Shire Hall in 1940-1.
+The former Redcliffe Town Council Chambers was built as the Redcliffe Shire Hall in 1940–1.
 The building was designed by Sidney William Prior and constructed by Carl Gustav Thiedeke for a cost of £5200.
 It was built during a key period of development in Redcliffe which followed the construction of the Hornibrook Highway, which linked the Redcliffe Peninsula to Brisbane.
 The first permanent settlement on the peninsula occurred after land sales in 1862.
 By the 1870s Humpybong, Redcliffe's popular name, began to make progress as a seaside resort, although lack of transportation and access limited its development as a resort.
 In the 1880s many blocks were sub-divided into smaller building allotments, leading to increased population in the area.
 The first local government area, the Redcliffe Division was proclaimed in April 1887, and by this stage the official name Redcliffe was in more common usage.
 The Divisional Board planned an office in 1892 and a design by Brisbane architect CW Brooke was prepared.
 However, due to lack of funding the Board moved to the North Pine (Petrie) School of Arts in 1893, and then briefly to the Masonic Hall at Redcliffe in May 1901 and a cottage belonging to Thomas Snook.
 In 1902 an official Board Office was constructed, designed by Brisbane architect WC Voller.
 By April 1903 the Divisional Board had become the Redcliffe Shire Council, and then Redcliffe Town Council in May 1921.

 During the 1930s the Town Council instigated many improvements in Redcliffe, developing the area as an attractive sea-side resort.
 The opening of the Hornibrook Highway from Brighton to Redcliffe on 4 October 1935 was a major impetus for development.
 The Council proceeded with major redevelopment of seaside areas, providing public facilities and undertaking improvement work.